-If the Target Name has retired, sold, or rented out part of his/her operation, but still has pasture land, cropland, crops in storage, or livestock or poultry on the remaining acres operated, then the Target Name is not out-of-business.
-Questionnaires should be completed as long as the Target Name is involved in any agricultural activity.
+If the Target Name has retired, sold, or rented out part of his/her operation, but still has pastureland, cropland, crops in storage, or livestock or poultry on the remaining acres operated, then the Target Name is not out-of-business.
+Questionnaires should be completed if the Target Name is involved in any agricultural activity.